 The application of infrared (IR) energy in process heat ovens has provided industry with an established method for saving energy in selected operations, when compared with traditional convection oven systems.

-IR ovens are especially prevalent in finishing, thermoforming and other thermal processing operations where drying, preheating or dehydrating is needed.
-The energy saving benefits of IR over convection, or in combination with convection heat, can be realized by first knowing some of the characteristics of IR and convection heat, and how these differences can affect the process.
+Infrared ovens are especially prevalent in finishing, thermoforming and other thermal processing operations where drying, preheating or dehydrating is needed.
+The energy saving benefits of infrared over convection, or in combination with convection heat, can be realized by first knowing some of the characteristics of infrared and convection heat, and how these differences can affect the process.

 If the cost of gas (convection) is 1/3 the cost of electric for example, you will achieve a direct energy savings, since the electric percentage consumed vs. gas is less than the cost-difference percentage.

-Another reason why IR saves energy is the ability to zone-control the heat output to the product.
-Convection air cannot be nearly as precisely controlled as IR energy.
-Since IR waves can be focused and directed, the ovens are almost always divided into zones to deliver just the right amount of energy to the product.
+Another reason why infrared saves energy is the ability to zone-control the heat output to the product.
+Convection air cannot be nearly as precisely controlled as infrared energy.
+Since infrared waves can be focused and directed, the ovens are almost always divided into zones to deliver just the right amount of energy to the product.
 Intensity may be varied according to the type and thickness of the product, the placement of the parts in the oven (distance from the emitter, etc.), or the shape of the parts.

 IR has a relatively fast response time in comparison to convection heat.
 Therefore, startups and shutdowns can occur without much loss of energy from the emitters, and parts already in the oven are not overheated if a line stoppage occurs.
 Energy is essentially used only when the system calls for heat to be directed to the product.